Latent variable graphical model selection via convex optimization: Problem statement and background

 \subsection{Algebraic varieties of sparse and low-rank matrices}

-An algebraic variety is the solution set of a system of polynomial equations.
-The set of sparse matrices and the set of low-rank matrices can be naturally viewed as algebraic varieties.
-Here we describe these varieties, and discuss some of their properties.
-Of particular interest in this paper are geometric properties of these varieties such as the tangent space and local curvature at a (smooth) point.
+The set of sparse matrices and the set of low-rank matrices can be naturally viewed as algebraic varieties (solution sets of systems of polynomial equations).
+Here we describe these varieties, and discuss some of their geometric properties such as the tangent space and local curvature at a (smooth) point.

 Let $\s(k)$ denote the set of matrices with at most $k$ nonzeros: